Yell, Shetland: Origin of name

 There are various possible derivations of the island's name.
 The name Yell, recorded in the 1300s as Iala, may be of Brittonic origin, deriving from *iala, meaning "unfruitful land" (cf. Iâl, Wales; also Yale).
-The Proto-Norse was Jala or Jela which may have meant 'white island' referring to the beaches.
-The Old Norse was Gjall signifying 'barren'.
 Neighbouring Unst may also have a pre-Norse name.
 The name was also recorded in 1586 as "Yella".
 In early modern times, it was written as "Zell" (cf "Zetland"), a mistranscription of "Ȝell", from an initial yogh.
-Shetland originates from "Hjaltland", and the "Ȝ" was used to symbolize the initial sound in the old pronunciation.

-This makes another possible explanation plausible, connected to the Norse words "hjalli" or "hjallr", terrace in a mountainside or a ledge, scaffolding, even the ones used for drying fish.
-"Hjell" is the current spelling and pronunciation in Norwegian, and "hjallar" is the possessive singular or nominative plural form in Old Norse.